 A child’s fragile and still-developing brain is less suited to handling stress and negative emotions, such as fear, anger, sadness or sorrow, particularly over longer periods of time.

-The fact that just under 170,000 UK children were seen by the Child and Adolescent Mental Health Service (CAMHS) in 2006 gives some indication of the scale of the problem.
+The fact that just under 170,000 UK children are seen by the Child and Adolescent Mental Health Service (CAMHS) every year some indication of the scale of the problem.
 Still, many others fall though the net, particularly those with complex needs and boys, who find it more difficult to ask for help than girls.

 The benefits of relaxation for children

 It is obvious why good mental health is essential to good learning.
 A relaxed child is able to think more constructively and positively.
 They have the space to step back to reflect on issues and their behaviour is vastly improved.